 Don’t worry, you’ll still have easy access to restaurants and cafés with Hastings Street being a 5-minute stroll from your front door.
 Think of it as your chance to fit in a little bit of exercise between grazing periods.

 Peppers Noosa Resort & Villas

 Stephanie’s Ocean Spa inside the resort offers the ultimate relaxation experience for couples.
 This includes a private massage, Vichy rain therapy treatment and a detox steam room.

 Noosa Hinterland Tour

-Take your love for food and wine on the road with a tasting tour of Noosa Hinterland’s fresh produce.
+Take your love for food and wine on the road with a tasting tour with Noosa Hinterland Tours.
 Starting in Mapleton, this tour is off the beaten track and the best part is you can be picked up, and dropped off back in Noosa.

 Noosa Coastal Track

 Take advantage of Noosa’s access to the ocean and explore part (or all) of the 5.4km Noosa Coastal Track which stretches around the National Park headland.